Safe Language Generation in the Limit: Safe Language Identification is Impossible

-\begin{theorem} For any safe language identification algorithm $A^\mathcal{SI}$, there exists a countable $\univ$, a pair of language collections $\colltrue$ and $\collharm$, and a choice of $\trueL$ and $\harmL$, such that $A^\mathcal{SI}$ can not safely identify from $\trueL$ given a harmful $\harmL$ in the limit. \end{theorem} \begin{proof} In this proof, we construct the collections of languages $\colltrue$ and $\collharm$ such that no matter how $A$ attempts to identify the safe language, there is always a choice of $\trueL$ and $\harmL$ that they can not identify in the limit.
+\begin{proof} In this proof, we construct the collections of languages $\colltrue$ and $\collharm$ such that no matter how $A$ attempts to identify the safe language, there is always a choice of $\trueL$ and $\harmL$ that they can not identify in the limit.

 Our construction operates over the universe $\univ=\mathbb{Z}$ of integers, and the languages will be defined as arithmetic progressions.
 One can ``relabel'' each integer with a unique string; thus, the impossibility result is not tied only to languages of integers.